 To withdraw an abstract, return to the submission site and select "Withdraw My Abstract".
 You will need your abstract control number, personal ID number and presenting author's last name.
 Select the appropriate button to withdraw an abstract.
 The presenting author and the Meeting Manager will be informed of the withdrawal.

 The system is very slow.
 Why?

-When will I be notified of my poster assignment?
+When will I be notified of my platform or poster assignment?

-Program assignments will be posted on the meeting website on February 17.
+Program assignments will be posted on the meeting Website on August 1.
 Information will not be available before this time.
 You will not receive an email with your assignment.
-Please remember to check the website after this date.
+Please remember to check the Website after this date.

 I do not see my questions in the FAQ's, who can help?